inkstitch/inkstitch/collections/_developers/en/002-002-manual-setup.md

    ```
 2. Python Dependencies

     A few python modules are needed.
-In some cases this extension uses features that aren’t available in the versions of the modules pre-packaged in distributions, so I recommend installing them directly with pip:
+In some cases this extension uses features that aren’t available in the versions of the modules pre-packaged in distributions, so we recommend installing them directly with pip:
     ```
     pip install -r requirements.txt
     ```